 Not reading a product’s label on how to use it is a common mistake made by most consumers, says Ledoux. “[Professional cleaners] follow the label.
 The manufacturers perform extensive testing and make their instructions based on that,” she notes.
 “Many consumers don’t read those labels, and, as a result, don’t allow sufficient dwell time for the product to be effective.
 If we use a disinfecting spray that’s labeled for two to three minutes but wiped it after 10 seconds, there will be very minimal, if any, cleaning and sanitizing effect.”
 For example, here are the directions on a can of Lysol: “Pre-clean surface.
 Spray surface until thoroughly wet.
 Leave for 2 minutes before wiping.”

 You ignore your home’s biggest problem areas

 “While floors get dirty, we typically aren’t going to get sick from dirty floors,” says Trisha Lake, owner of TLC Cleaning in North Dakota and Minnesota.
 “Light switches and doorknobs are way more likely to get us sick.
 Break out those toothbrushes and start scrubbing those light switches two-plus times per week.”
-Make sure you know the other surprising places germs hide in your home.

 You use disinfecting wipes instead of a spray